Thenextpage/CNN-crack-detection-module/README.md

 before downloading and executing the program you would need to install these libraries.

-Scikit-image
+- Scikit-image
-OpenCV2
+- OpenCV2
-Tensorflow
+- Tensorflow
-Darkflow(YOLO for Tensorflow)
+- Darkflow(YOLO for Tensorflow)

-also
+You also need the pb file and the cfg file for the trained image data, but you also can use the .weights file as documented in the darkflow github page : https://github.com/thtrieu/darkflow